Oflag IV-C: Timeline

-The first prisoners arrived in November 1939; they were 140 Polish officers from the September Campaign who were regarded as escape risks.
-Most of them were later transferred to other Oflags.
+In the first half of November 1939, Polish prisoners of war — officers convalescing from wounds sustained in the battles of Kock and Tomaszów Lubelski from the September Campaign — were sent to the camp.
+In December, generals were transferred from Oflag II-A Prenzlau, and senior officers from Oflag XI-A Osterode.
+On 13 December 1939, the camp held 632 officers and 101 enlisted men.
+After the French campaign in 1940, Polish officers were relocated from Colditz: generals to Oflag IV-B Königstein, officers to Oflag II-A Prenzlau, and officer cadets to Stalag VI-B Neu Versen.

 In October 1940, Donald Middleton, Keith Milne, and Howard Wardle (a Canadian who joined the RAF just before the war) became the first British prisoners at Colditz.

-On 7 November, six British officers, the "Laufen Six", named after the camp (Oflag VII-C) from which they made their first escape, arrived: Harry Elliott, Rupert Barry (later Sir Rupert Barry), Pat Reid, Dick Howe, Peter Allan, and Kenneth Lockwood.
+On 7 November, six British officers, the "Laufen Six", named after the camp (Oflag VII-C) from which they made their first escape, arrived: Harry Elliott, Rupert Barry, Pat Reid, Dick Howe, Peter Allan, and Kenneth Lockwood.
 They were soon joined by a handful of British Army officers and later by Belgian officers.
 By Christmas 1940 there were 60 Polish officers, 12 Belgians, 50 French, and 30 British, a total of no more than 200 with their orderlies.

 200 French officers arrived in February 1941.
 A number of the French demanded that French Jewish officers be segregated from them and the camp commander obliged; they were moved to the attics.
 By the end of July 1941, there were more than 500 officers: over 250 French, 150 Polish, 50 British and Commonwealth, 2 Yugoslavian.
 In April 1941, a French officer, Alain Le Ray, become the first prisoner ever to escape from the Colditz Castle.

-On 24 July 1941, 68 Dutch officers arrived, mostly members of the Royal Dutch East Indies Army, who had refused to sign a declaration that they would take no part in the war against Germany.
+On 24 July 1941, 68 Dutch officers arrived, mostly members of the Royal Netherlands East Indies Army who had refused to sign a declaration that they would take no part in the war against Germany which most other Dutch prisoners of war had accepted.
 According to the German Security Officer, Captain Reinhold Eggers, the Dutch officers appeared to be model prisoners at first.
-Importantly for other internees in the camp, among the 68 Dutch was Hans Larive with his knowledge of the Singen route.
+Importantly for other internees in the camp, among the 68 Dutch was Hans Larive, with his knowledge of the Singen route.
 This route into Switzerland was discovered by Larive in 1940 on his first escape attempt from an Oflag in Soest.
 Larive was caught at the Swiss border near Singen.
 The interrogating Gestapo officer was so confident the war would soon be won by Germany that he told Larive the safe way across the border near Singen.
 Larive did not forget and many prisoners later escaped using this route.